-“If the S&P looked like my fund, we’d have 210 more female CEOs, 95 more female CFOs, and 25% more boards with one-third female representation,” says Nicole Connolly, portfolio manager for the Fidelity® Women's Leadership Fund (
+“If the S&P looked like my fund, we’d have about 200 more female CEOs, more than 50 additional female CFOs, and 100 more boards with one-third female representation,” says Nicole Connolly, portfolio manager for the Fidelity® Women's Leadership Fund (

 “We would have more weeks of maternity and paternity leave, more commitments toward equal pay, and more flexible work environments.
 All of that would be leading to a better workplace for everyone,” she says.

 Viewpoints caught up with Connolly to find out more.

 Is CIO of sustainable investing/co-head equity sustainable investing at Fidelity, in addition to managing the Women's Leadership Fund.
 She joined Fidelity in 2000.